ikwtif/cryptosignal-discordbot/docs/README.md

 See Docker or Docker-compose section for starting the app.
 Docker-compose let's you test out the app/configurations without having to rebuild the docker image every time.
 See Crytpo-Signal section for setting up a Crypto-Signal webhook to send data to the bot.
-See Config File for the options.
+See Config File for the options, make your own config file and name it configBot.yml and put it in the app folder.

 ## Docker